anwar1962/Iranian-Churn-Dataset-Data-Set/README.md

 Citation:  Jafari-Marandi, R., Denton, J., Idris, A., Smith, B. K., & Keramati, A. (2020).
 Optimum Profit-Driven Churn Decision Making: Innovative Artificial Neural Networks in Telecom Industry.
 Neural Computing and Applications.

+This is my first project to post, I am no expert by any means.
+Please send me suggestions on how I could improve this post and what else I can add.